 In 2016 we told you about the R22 phase out and with cooling season approaching, Parker Pearce Service Experts wanted to remind you of your choices.

-If you have air conditioning equipment installed prior to 2010, it probably uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and pleasant.
-The United States EPA began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.
+If you have an air conditioner installed before 2010, it most likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfortable.
+The United States EPA began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

 R22 refrigerant is no longer produced in North America.

-The cost of R22 is rising because of the dropping supply, and will not be obtainable for use at all by 2020.
+The cost of R22 is increasing because of the dropping supply, and will no longer be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your AC equipment was manufactured after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your AC equipment was made before January 2010, you have a couple options:
+If your AC equipment was made after January 2010, the R22 refrigerant phase-out probably won’t affect you.
+However, if your air conditioning system was manufactured before January 2010, you have a couple options:

-1) Invest in an upgraded, more environmentally-friendly system, which uses the approved A/C refrigerant.
+1) Invest in an upgraded, more environmentally-friendly system, which requires the approved A/C refrigerant.

-2) Call a professional to replace the parts in your current air conditioning system to help make it compatible with approved A/C refrigerant.
-Understand, though, this is not recommended because it could nullify your warranty(ies).
+2) Call a professional to replace the parts in your current AC equipment to help make it compatible with approved A/C refrigerant.
+Understand, though, this is not recommended because it could void your warranty(ies).

 3) Continue to use recycled R22 until 2020.